sky-music/sky-music.github.io/discord.md

 layout: default
 ---

-<h1>Discord</h1>
+# Discord

-<p>Do you need help or want to ask questions?
+Do you need help or want to ask questions?
 Would you like to contribute a music sheet or report an error on one?
-Make a suggestion?</p>
+Make a suggestion?

-Feel free to join our <a href="https://discord.gg/XHvs37T" target="_blank">Discord</a> server by clicking the button.
+Feel free to join our [Discord](https://discord.gg/XHvs37T) server by clicking the button.

 <a href="https://discord.gg/XHvs37T" target="_blank"><img src="./assets/images/join-discord.jpg"></a>